luhar88/tournament_results/README.md

 ```

 This will test all the functions in tournament.py
-If you get success at the end, that mean all the tests ran successfully :)
+If you get success at the end, that means all the tests ran successfully :)